 A person may have no home but he cannot be without a domicile.
-In order to make the rule effective the law assigns a domicile of origin to every person at birth.
+In order to make the rule effective, law assigns a domicile of origin to every person at birth.
 This prevails until a new domicile has been acquired – the domicile of choice [Central Bank of India v.
 Ram Narain, AIR 1955 SC 36].
 The only intention required for a proof of a change of domicile is an intention of permanent residence.
-In other words, what is required to be established is that the person who is alleged to have changed his domicile of origin has voluntarily fixed the habitation of himself and his family in the new country, not for a mere special or temporary purpose, but with a present intention of making it his permanent home [Kedar Pandey v.
+In other words, what is required to be established is, the person who is alleged to have changed his domicile of origin has voluntarily fixed the habitation of himself and his family in the new country, not for a mere special or temporary purpose, but with a present intention of making it his permanent home [Kedar Pandey v.
 Narain Bikram Shah, AIR 1966 SC 160].
 Residence alone, unaccompanied by this state of mind, is insufficient proof [Louis De Raedt v.
 Union of India, (1991) 3 SCC 554].
-If, at all, the domicile of origin is displaced as a result of the acquisition of a domicile of choice, the rule of English law is that it is merely placed in abeyance for the time being.
+If, at all, the domicile of origin is displaced as a result of the acquisition of a domicile of choice, the rule of English law is, it is merely placed in abeyance for the time being.
 It remains in the background ever ready to revive and to fasten upon the propositus immediately on abandonment of his domicile of choice.

 SC had to first decide on the question whether the Act applies to all Hindus irrespective of their domicile.
-If the answer to that question were to be in the affirmative then the arguments of the Appellant-Husband concerning a change of his domicile would have been rendered unnecessary.
-SC, however, held the following: that, Section 1(2) of the Act has an extra-territorial operation in as much as it lays down that the Act, “extends to the whole of India except the State of Jammu and Kashmir, and applies also to Hindus domiciled in the territories to which this Act extends who are outside the said territories“; that, a law which has extra territorial operation cannot directly be enforced in another State but such a law is not invalid and is saved by Article 245(2) of The Constitution; that, that however does not mean that a law having extra-territorial operation, which has no nexus at all with India, can be enacted; that, if the Act were to apply to Hindus irrespective of their domicile – the extra-territorial operation of the Act would be extended all over the world without any nexus to India; that, it is inconceivable that a law should be made by the Parliament which has no relationship to India; that, therefore, the Act will only apply to Hindus outside the territory of India only if such a Hindu is domiciled in the territory of India; that, any other interpretation would render the word ‘domicile’ in the provision redundant and that, the Legislature ordinarily does not waste its words is an accepted principle of interpretation.
+If the answer twere to be in the affirmative then arguments of Appellant-Husband concerning a change of his domicile would have been rendered unnecessary.
+SC, however, held the following: Section 1(2) of the Act has an extra-territorial operation in as much as it lays down, the Act, “extends to the whole of India except the State of Jammu and Kashmir, and applies also to Hindus domiciled in the territories to which this Act extends who are outside the said territories“; a law which has extra territorial operation cannot directly be enforced in another State but such a law is not invalid and is saved by Article 245(2) of the Constitution; it does not mean, ta law having extra-territorial operation, which has no nexus at all with India, can be enacted; if the Act were to apply to Hindus irrespective of their domicile – extra-territorial operation of the Act would be extended all over the world without any nexus to India; it is inconceivable, a law should be made by Parliament which has no relationship to India; therefore, the Act will only apply to Hindus outside the territory of India only if such a Hindu is domiciled in the territory of India; any other interpretation would render the word ‘domicile’ in the provision redundant and Legislature ordinarily does not waste its words is an accepted principle of interpretation.